 Mukherjee, A.K., S.P.
 Mackessy.
 2013.
 Biochemical and pharmacological properties of a new thrombin-like serine protease (Russelobin) from the venom of Russell’s Viper (Daboia russelii russelii) and assessment of its therapeutic potential.
 Biochimica et Biophysica Acta 1830:3476–3488.

-Dr. Raquel Sanz-Soler, then a PhD student with Dr. Juan J. Calvete at the Instituto de Biomedicina in Valencia, Spain, spent 4 months in my lab in 2013 to work with expressing RGD disintegrins and comparing their activity with venom-derived disintegrins.
-Her work was very successful and we anticipate publishing some of her results soon.
+Dr. Sanz-Soler was then a PhD student with Dr. Juan J. Calvete at the Instituto de Biomedicina in Valencia, Spain, and she spent 4 months in my lab in 2013 to work with expressing RGD disintegrins and comparing their activity with venom-derived disintegrins.
+Her work was very successful and we are publishing some of her results soon.
 Dr. Sanz-Soler recently received her PhD and is now living in Germany.